-Reason #1 of Why are Indie Games Popular: They’re Cheaper (Well, they are)
+Reason #1 of Why are Indie Games Popular Now: They’re Cheaper (Well, they are)

 The cheapness of indie games does give credit to small developers, but it also gives communities a voice that is getting louder.
 Trends and fashions come and go, but subcultures and artistic aesthetics take grip in a fiercely creative new generation.
 These days, owning an indie game, even one that you downloaded, can almost seem symbolic with all kinds of social media outlets to share it–or dare I even say, cool!
 (That’s right, cool AND affordable.)